skywind3000/vim-preview/README.md

 autocmd FileType qf nnoremap <silent><buffer> p :PreviewQuickfix<cr>
 ```

-Keymaps could be setup for convenience.
+We can have the above keymap for convenience.

 ![](doc/preview-quickfix.png)